diymoica/DmDose/README.md

 ### Overview

-ReefDose is a universal liquid dosing controller built on Home Assistant and ESP32 (ESPHome).
+DIY my Dose is a universal liquid dosing controller built on Home Assistant and ESP32 (ESPHome).
 It controls up to 4 peristaltic pumps with automatic dosing, precise calibration, safety checks, alerts and statistics.

 **Designed for any liquid dosing use case :**